charleslucas/tbdmud/README.md

 make -j
 ```

-Running the `rot13server` application will then bind to an available port, to which you can connect your Telnet session.
+Running the `tbdmud_server` application will then bind to an available port, to which you can connect your Telnet session.